Janani241/Janani241/README.md

 👋 Hi, I’m Janani Pradeep.

-💼 I'm a data enthusiast currently pursuing Master's in Computer Science.
+💼 I'm a Data enthusiast with a Master's Degree in Computer Science.

-💡 I’m passionate about leveraging data-driven insights to solve complex problems and drive innovation am passionate about leveraging data-driven insights to solve complex problems and drive innovation.
+💡 I’m passionate about leveraging data-driven insights integrating Applied AI methodologies to solve complex problems and drive innovation.

 🛠️ The tools I primarily use are Python, R, SQL, PowerBI, ReactJS and Google Cloud BigQuery.

-🎓 Certifications I carry are Azure Fundamentals – AZ900, Google Cloud Crash Course, Data Science Math Skills - Duke University
+🎓 Certifications I carry are Azure Fundamentals – AZ900, Google Cloud Crash Course, Data Science Math Skills from Duke University

-🎯 I’m currently working on translating complex Clinical Trials Data into simplified terms to enhancing readability and accessibility to wider audience.
+🎯 I’m currently working on fine-tuning LLMs for translating complex Clinical Trials Data into simplified terms to enhancing readability and accessibility to wider audience.

-👀 Want to know more about me?
-[Click here](https://janani241.github.io/) 👈🏼
+👀 Want to reach me or know more about me?
+[Click here](https://www.linkedin.com/in/janani-pradeep/) 👈🏼

-👩🏻 How to reach me: Message me on [LinkedIn](https://www.linkedin.com/in/janani-pradeep/).